ziyi22/tp/docs/UserGuide.md

 ### Finding a task : `findtask`

-Finds the person(s) in charge of the task
+Finds the employee(s) in charge of the task

 Format `findtask KEYWORD`